Anomalous Josephson Coupling and High-Harmonics in Non-Centrosymmetric Superconductors with $S$-wave Spin-Triplet Pairing: Introduction

-Observations of CPR in form of $\varphi_0$ or $\varphi$-junctions as well as 0-$\pi$ transitions have been reported in a variety of devices based on InSb nanowires \cite{Szombati2016}, ferromagnetic heterostructures \cite{Sickinger2012}, superconducting spin valves \cite{Gincrich2016,DiBernardo2019}, and junctions with superconducting materials having non-trivial gap symmetry (e.g. iron picnitides \cite{Chen2010}, oxides interface \cite{Stornaiuolo2017,Sin21}, and cuprates \cite{Kir11,TanakaKashi96,TanakaKashi97}).
+Observations of CPR in form of $\varphi_0$ or $\varphi$-junctions as well as 0-$\pi$ transitions have been reported in a variety of devices based on InSb nanowires \cite{Szombati2016}, ferromagnetic heterostructures {{\cite{Sickinger2012,Ahmad2022}}}, superconducting spin valves \cite{Gincrich2016,DiBernardo2019}, and junctions with superconducting materials having non-trivial gap symmetry (e.g. iron picnitides \cite{Chen2010}, oxides interface \cite{Stornaiuolo2017,Sin21}, and cuprates \cite{Kir11,TanakaKashi96,TanakaKashi97}).
 Here, competing 0- and $\pi$-Josephson channels lead to a vanishing first harmonic with a consequent dominant role of the second harmonic in determining the Josephson CPR.
 Having a CPR with non-negligible harmonics higher than the second one is however quite unusual and difficult to achieve without fine tuning.

-Recently, the combination of inversion symmetry breaking and multiple orbital degrees of freedom has emerged as a novel route to tailor unconventional Josephson effects.
-This is mostly due to the expectation of a superconducting order parameter that goes beyond the canonical singlet-triplet mixed parity \cite{Frigeri2004}, as for the inter-band anti-phase pairing (e.g., $s_{+-}$ and $s_{+--}$)~\cite{Scheurer-2015-2,Mercaldo2020} or pure even-parity inter-orbital spin-triplet pairs~\cite{fukaya18}.
-Striking experimental evidences of anomalous Josephson effects and supercurrents have been indeed reported in non-centrosymmetric superconductors based on oxides interface \cite{Bal2015,Stornaiuolo2017,Sin21} which have been ascribed to the occurrence of competing 0- and $\pi$-Josephson channels as well as to second harmonics in the CPR.
+Recently, the combination of inversion symmetry breaking and multiple orbital degrees of freedom has emerged as an innovative route to tailor unconventional Josephson effects.
+This is mostly due to the expectation in acentric materials of a superconducting order parameter that goes beyond the canonical singlet-triplet mixed parity \cite{Frigeri2004}, as for the inter-band anti-phase pairing (e.g., $s_{+-}$ and $s_{+--}$)~\cite{Scheurer-2015-2,Mercaldo2020} or pure even-parity inter-orbital spin-triplet pairs~\cite{fukaya18}.
+Striking experimental evidences of anomalous Josephson effects and supercurrents have been indeed reported in noncentrosymmetric superconductors based on oxides interface \cite{Bal-2015,Stornaiuolo2017,Sin21} which have been ascribed to the occurrence of competing 0- and $\pi$-Josephson channels as well as to second harmonics in the CPR.
 The microscopic origin of the observed effects is however not yet fully settled.